 Here, we will use well-known and free software to find out the signatures of an EXE file.
 This tool is called Exeinfo PE, but you can also use PEiD.
 First, download the tool or software that will reveal the signatures of your EXE file.
 Try downloading it from its original website for security purposes.

 When downloading the software, you need to use a tool to extract it as it should be in a ZIP file.
-You can use Winrar for this, as it is free to download and install.
+You can use Winrar for this; it is free to download and install.
 After this, extract the Exeinfo PE and start it after opening its folder.
 A small window will pop up that will have multiple textboxes and buttons.

 These details include entry point, first bytes, overlay, subsystem, linker info, EO section, etc. Clicking the PE button will give you more information on the EXE file you want to reverse engineer or analyze.
 Not only this, but it will also reveal the date of creation and the digital certificate of that EXE file.

 So, this is everything about EXE files.
-We hope that you have now understood what kind of file an EXE file is and what it does in a computer system.
+We hope you have now understood what kind of file an EXE file is and what it does in a computer system.

 Conclusion

 EXE files are the most critical files for the Windows operating system and its users.
 Every application you use on your computer runs with the help of .exe files.
-An EXE file may contain malicious software or malware which can cause severe damage to your computer or even steal your private and confidential information.
+An EXE file may contain malicious software or malware that can cause severe damage to your computer or even steal your private and confidential information.
 Therefore, you should always be careful while downloading and running an executable file.